A gaggle of Canada geese crosses a path in Cincinnati's Sharon Woods. Photo courtesy of Konstantin Vasserman.

 Actually, he admitted, there were no windows in the gas crates to let him see the birds, but he could hear them “talking” after the gas was poured in; within five minutes, he said, the talking stopped.

-If humaneness was not a central value in the debate over killing New York City geese, what values drove the controversy?
+If humaneness was not central to the debate over killing New York City geese, what was?

 Recreational value and beauty